Nelsoncrasta/MARKETING-CAMPAIGN-ANALYSIS-BY-SQL/README.md

 - **Database Creation**: The project starts by creating a database named `campaign_db`.
 - **Data import**: The dataset in marketing.csv was loaded into MySQL as a table named marketing using MySQL Workbench’s Import Wizard.
 From the Workbench menu,
   I selected Server → Data Import, chose the CSV file, selected my campaign_db schema, and started the import.
 MySQL automatically created the table and inferred the column types.
-  The table structure includes columns for id,c_date,campaign_name,category,campaign_id,impressions,mark_spent,clicks,leads,orders,revenue, for a reference how my table schema looks like i have written the code for the same.
+  The table structure includes columns for id,c_date,campaign_name,category,campaign_id,impressions,mark_spent,clicks,leads,orders,revenue.
+  For a reference how `marketing` table schema looks like i have written the code for the same.

 ```sql
 CREATE DATABASE campaign_db;